Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Introduction

 \paragraph{Preprocessing Under the Jaillet-Lu LP}

-Like previous works, we solve an LP to get a fractional matching which bounds the offline optimal and guides our online algorithm.
 We use the LP proposed by \citet*{jaillet2014online}.
 Under this LP, we can preprocess the solution to make it satisfy some stronger constraints.
-We show that under the Jaillet-Lu LP, without loss of generality, an online algorithm can assume that there are only two classes of online vertex types: one matched with only one offline vertex (in the fractional matching) and the other matched with two offline vertices symmetrically.
+We show that under the Jaillet-Lu LP, without loss of generality, an online algorithm can assume that there are only two classes of online vertex types: A first-class online vertex type is matched with only one offline vertex (in the LP solution, which is a fractional matching) and a second-class one is matched with two offline vertices half to half.

 \paragraph{Multistage Suggested Matching}